Last updated: June 13, 2024

 1. Lower initial monthly payments: During the interest-only period, you will have lower monthly payments as you are only required to pay the interest portion of the loan.
 This can be particularly beneficial for borrowers with irregular income or who expect their income to increase in the future.

 2. Flexibility: Interest-only loans offer you more choice in how you want to make your mortgage payments — you can stick with interest-only payments or choose to make additional principal payments during the interest-only period to reduce the principal balance and lower future monthly payments.
+Just keep in mind that not all lenders offer the same repayment options, so make sure you understand your lender’s requirements before applying for an interest-only loan.

 3. Tax benefits: In some cases, the interest paid on a mortgage loan may be tax-deductible.
 This can provide you with a potential tax advantage during the interest-only period, but make sure to consult with a tax advisor to understand what options may be available to you.